 Early Childhood Iowa

 Early Childhood Iowa (ECI) (formerly Community Empowerment) is a state initiative that was established in Iowa Code in 1998 to create a partnership between communities and state government to improve the well-being of children ages 0-5 and their families.
-This law created a system and framework that enabled legislators to provided funding for early childhood services through local area boards covering all 99 counties.
+This law created a system and framework that enabled legislators to provide funding for early childhood services through 38 local area boards covering all 99 counties.